 Curriculum for the MSIM program is typically delivered in the traditional classroom setting.
-However, not all of our courses are offered in an on-campus mode; you may take some online courses throughout your degree program.
-Examples include some of the information technology courses or special topics courses that are only available online.
-Realizing the benefit of diversifying your ability to learn in various modes, engage in group work both face-to-face and online, and utilize various technologies will enhance your ability to effectively communicate and collaborate with others.
+However, you can take some online courses throughout your degree program, such as information technology courses or special topics courses that are only available online.
+Learning in various modes, engaging in group work both face-to-face and online, and utilizing various technologies will enhance your ability to effectively communicate and collaborate with others.

 Starting in 2014 for the Full-Time program and 2015 for the Mid-Career program, the curriculum will comprise a set of core courses that establish the breadth of the field and build foundational skills, integrating experiences at the end of each year to provide opportunity to apply theory to real-life contexts.
 General electives to build management and technical skills as well as electives building depth in focused areas of specialization to round out the program.
 Note that while internships are not mandatory, they are strongly encouraged for MSIM students as both a means of integrating the knowledge gained in the classroom and of professional development.

 Foundational Core Courses

-- Policy and Ethics in Information Management (IMT550)
+- IMT 550* Policy and Ethics in Information Management (winter, 1st year)

 General Elective Courses ***

-- Enterprise Information Systems Analysis and Design (IMT541)
+- IMT 541 Enterprise Information Systems Analysis and Design (winter)

-- Information Systems and Modeling Using XML (INFX542)
+- INFX 542 Information Systems and Modeling Using XML (autumn, winter, spring)